Cinema of Australia: 1930s–1960s

 Ken G. Hall became a driving force in establishing Cinesound Productions in 1931.
 The company became one of Australia's first feature-film production companies and operated into the early 1940s, becoming Australia's leading domestic studio based on the Hollywood model.
 The company also used the Hollywood model for the promotion of its films and attempted to promote a star system.
 It was particularly successful with the On Our Selection (1932) series of comedies, based on the popular writings of author Steele Rudd, which featured the adventures of a fictional Australian farming family, the Rudds, and the perennial father-and-son duo, "Dad and Dave".
 Despite its ambitions, Cinesound produced only 17 feature-films, all but one of them directed by Ken Hall.
 Though financially successful, the company ceased making feature films following the 1939 outbreak of World War II.

-In 1933, In the Wake of the Bounty, directed by Charles Chauvel, cast Tasmanian-born Errol Flynn in a leading role, before he went on to a celebrated Hollywood career.
+In the Wake of the Bounty (1933), directed by Charles Chauvel, starred Tasmanian-born Errol Flynn.
+The film was not a success.
+Flynn then travelled to Britain to pursue a career in acting and later went to America and became a celebrated Hollywood star.
 Chauvel directed a number of successful Australian films, including 1944's World War II classic The Rats of Tobruk (which starred Peter Finch and Chips Rafferty) and 1955's Jedda, which was notable as the first Australian film shot in colour, and as the first to feature Aboriginal actors in lead roles and to enter the Cannes Film Festival.